 When you’re desperate to get on the road, the last thing you want to do is wait around for weeks or even months for a theory test slot.
 You can book your theory test as soon as you have a provisional licence, so you might as well book it as soon as your licence arrives.

-4. Take more lessons per week
+4. Take more hours of lessons per week

 If you’re only taking a single hour of driving lessons per week, it’s going to take you months before you’re ready for your test, even if you’re a quick learner.
-If you want to pass your driving test quickly, the easiest way to speed things along is to take an extra lesson or two during the week.
+Most driving instructors will recommend that you take 2-hour lessons, giving you that extra time to get to grips with life behind the wheel.

 6. Use online resources